 Gertrude looked down at the table, scarred by the ghoulets’ claws, and said, “No one has ever given me anything back for my cakes.
 Most people don’t even bother to say thank you.
-And no one’s ever knocked on my door before.”
+And no one’s ever knocked on my door before.
+Not once.”

 Emma was silent for a moment, then she laughed.
 There was a sour sort of sadness running under it, but it was genuine.
 “What a pair,” she said.
 “What a perfect pair.”

-A week later, and Gertrude was chasing a ghoulet around the living room with a tea towel.
-It had had chicken skin stuck in its teeth for the last few days, and it was starting to stink.
+It was early evening a week later, and Gertrude was chasing a ghoulet around the living room with a tea towel.
+The creature had had chicken skin stuck in its teeth for the last few days, and it was starting to stink.
 Well, stink more.
-Still no more word from the Secretary, although she had to admit her bank account was looking pretty healthy.
-It had to, considering that she now had twenty-three ghoulets living between the bathroom and the spare room.
-She’d solved the breaking out problem with sheets of metal lining the bases of the doors and walls, and both rooms were knee-deep in graveyard dirt.
-She needed to move, she really did, but it was hard enough with just her – moving twenty-three ghoulets unnoticed was going to be tricky.
+Still no more word from the Secretary, although she had to admit that Reaper Central had been generous with the funding.
+They had to be, really, considering that she now had twenty-three ghoulets living between the bathroom and the spare room.
+She’d solved the breaking out problem by lining the bottom half of the doors and walls with sheets of metal, and both rooms were knee-deep in graveyard dirt.
+If this was going to carry on she really needed to move somewhere bigger, but it was hard enough with just her.
+Moving twenty-three ghoulets and who knew how many cubic metres of graveyard dirt unnoticed was going to be tricky.

 A door slammed downstairs, and she paused in her pursuit, frowning.
 She thought she’d heard something else.
 A cry?
-The ghoulet scrambled up her bookshelves and grabbed a porcelain cat, hefting it gleefully.
-She touched a bony finger to her lips, and it stared at her, confused.
+The ghoulet scrambled up her bookshelves and grabbed a winking porcelain cat, hefting it gleefully.
+She touched a bony finger to her lips, and the ghoulet stared at her, confused.
 A thud, faint through the door, the sound of someone falling on the stairs or crashing into a wall.
-She slipped the latch and eased the door open, letting in the muddy scents of damp and dust and boredom.
-She should move.
+She stepped to the door, slipping the latch and easing it open to let in the muddy scents of damp and dust and boredom.
+She really should move.
 She could afford somewhere nicer on ghoulet nanny wages.

 A cry, bitten off, and she pulled the door wide at the sudden thunder of running feet, flight and pursuit.
-Emma rounded the corner of the stairwell with blood on her cheek, then was jerked backwards, almost out of sight.
-Gertrude stared at the woman’s fingers, clawing at the stained boards, and heard a man snarl something ugly and violent out of sight around the turn of the stairs.
+She hurried to top of the stairs as Emma lurched onto landing below with blood on her cheek.
+She lunged for the door, but someone out of sight around the turn of the stairs grabbed her, jerking her backward and almost out of sight.
+Gertrude stared at the woman’s fingers clawing at the stained boards, and heard a man snarl something ugly and violent behind her.
 The fingers vanished, and Gertrude followed, feet bare and silent and fast.

-Emma was pinned to the wall, clawing at the man’s hand on her throat.
-Her eyes darted to Gertrude, and she shook her head minutely.
+From the landing she could see Emma.
+The woman was pinned to the wall, clawing at the man’s hand on her throat.
+Her eyes darted to Gertrude, and she shook her head minutely, the message clear.
 Don’t.
 He’ll kill you too.